DataDog/hiring-engineers/answers/4_collecting_apm_data.md

 ![Alt text](../images/4_dashboard.png?raw=true "Dashboard with both APM and Infrastructure Metrics")

+Dashboard [Link](https://p.datadoghq.com/sb/2e47b5f5a-afe1712cab4cc351692f099418799c25) (This won't show any data because most of the time, the whole system is down.)

 ### Service versus Resource
 A service is a set of processes that do the same job.
 For instance, a simple web application may consist of two services: A single webapp service and a single database service.